 Benjamin R. Curtis was an attorney in Boston.
 He served as a member of the US Supreme Court from 1851 to 1857, casting one of the two dissenting votes in the Dred Scott case.
 He resigned from the court soon thereafter and returned to practice in Boston.
 In 1871, he served as lead defense counsel in the impeachment proceedings against President Andrew Johnson.

 Benjamin and Maria Curtis continued to live at 21 Marlborough until his death in September of 1874.
-By 1876, Maria Curtis had moved to 121 Marlborough.
+Maria Curtis moved soon thereafter and by the 1877-1878 winter season was living at 121 Marlborough.

 By 1876, 21 Marlborough was the home of C. H. Reeves.
 He continued to live there in 1877.